-Teams need more information than that if their goal is to have a high-quality application.
-A collection of techniques known collectively as application monitoring is the way to do so.
-Application monitoring encompasses a wide range of testing and data collection activities.
-Synthetic testing lets teams record and execute tests representing how users might use the application.
-These tests can run at different times of day, and typically from different locations around the world.
+One type of testing that comprises application monitoring is synthetic testing, which lets teams record and execute tests representing how users might use the application.
+These tests can run at different times of the day, and typically from different locations around the world.

 Monitoring in production also incorporates real user monitoring or RUM.
-RUM is just what the term implies – in real time, it looks at user requests coming in, and what is returned in response.
-When you profile across a large sample of users, you get a good picture of how actual users perceive and how they use your application.
+RUM is just what the term implies – in real-time, it looks at user requests coming in, and how the application responds.
+When you profile a large sample of users, you get a good picture of how actual users perceive and use your application.

 Last, monitoring can include tracing individual transactions through the different components and tiers of the application.
 By tracing a transaction, you can look at code pathways and see what code is being exercised during a user session.
 This is useful in finding defects and slow code, as well as understanding what features are more commonly used.

-Why is this a function of the software tester?
-It’s not only something a tester should be doing, but it also will be one of the two or three things that will make up almost every testing job in the future.
+Now that we understand the role of monitoring applications in production, let’s delve into why production monitoring is becoming a function of the software tester.
+Testing in production is not only something a tester should be doing, but will also be a responsibility that will fall under the purview of almost every testing job in the future.
 Unless we want the professional practice of testing to gradually fade away, it must adapt to new ways of building applications and managing the application lifecycle.

 Think of production monitoring as shifting testing to the right.
 We talk a lot about shifting left, where more testing occurs earlier in the development process.
 That’s fine and important, but testing is almost always incomplete when an application is deployed in a DevOps or agile team because new features are rushed to the production build.
 How do we make up the testing, especially if we are deploying regularly or even continuously?